Challenges women in Christian Leadership face are quiet different from their male counterparts

 Our success resilience and leadership are clear results of God’s grace, power and strength.
 In our brokenness and frailness, we can still succeed beyond logic.
 The “wise” of this world watch you in amazement.
 Never forget our purpose is to be great, big, fat magnets drawing folks to a loving, kind and REAL God!

 Get rid of the soul polluting self-doubt and activate your GOD-faith by renewing your mind in Bible study and prayer.
 Trust God has called you to your leadership role.
-You will be equipped.
+He will equip you.
 You will be sustained as long as you stay close to Him.

 You know, I can’t think of anything I wanted to be less than a stupid pastor’s wife.
 Girl, in my twenties, I think I would have rather married a three-eyed speckled pig than a pastor.
 But, all along I knew it was part of my destiny.